philippdubach/philippdubach.github.io/content/posts/20260621-krugman-fable5-europe-decline.md

 +++
-title = "Krugman, Fable 5, and Europe in Decline?" seoTitle = "US AI Export Controls, Fable 5, and Europe's Real Decline" slug = "krugman-fable5-europe-decline" date = 2026-06-22
+title = "Krugman, Fable 5, and Europe in Decline?" cta_pitch = "I write one of these every few weeks on AI, sovereignty, and the European economy.
+Get the next one." seoTitle = "US AI Export Controls, Fable 5, and Europe's Real Decline" slug = "krugman-fable5-europe-decline" date = 2026-06-22